-Written in 1957, Hello Little Girl was the first original composition by John Lennon.
+Composed in 1957, Hello Little Girl was the first song written by John Lennon.
 The Beatles recorded a version of it during their unsuccessful audition for Decca Records on 1 January 1962.

 A home demo of Hello Little Girl, currently available only on bootleg, was recorded in early 1960 with Lennon, McCartney and Harrison on guitar, and Stuart Sutcliffe on bass.
 While the sound quality is inevitably inferior to the Decca version, and certain lines were only half-written, this early recording shows the strong influence of Buddy Holly on Lennon's early work.

 According to Lennon, another influence was Cole Porter's song It's De-Lovely, which first appeared in the 1936 stage musical Red, Hot And Blue.

 That was me.
 That was actually my first song.
 [Singing] 'When I see you every day I say mmm hmm, hello little girl.'
 I remember some Thirties or Forties song which was [singing] 'You're delightful, you're delicious and da da da.
 Isn't it a pity that you are such a scatterbrain.'
 [Laughing] That always fascinated me for some reason or another.
 It's also connected to my mother.
 It's all very Freudian.
 She used to sing that one.
 So I made Hello Little Girl out of it.